Wesley Hospital (Brisbane)

-The Wesley Hospital is a hospital located in the suburb of Auchenflower in Brisbane, Queensland, Australia.
+The Wesley Hospital is a private hospital located in the suburb of Auchenflower in Brisbane, Queensland, Australia.

 The hospital currently has over 530 beds and offers a large range of clinical services.

-It is owned and operated by UnitingCare Health.
+It is owned and operated by UnitingCare Health, part of the Uniting Church in Australia.
 The hospital recently underwent works and an extension.

+The hospital is named after Reverend John Wesley, an important clergyman of the Church of England in the 18th century.

 The hospital is well known for its 'Kim Walters Choices Program' which supports men, women and their families who have been diagnosed with breast or gynecological cancer.
 This program is free.

 Transport

-The Wesley Hospital is accessible by bus routes which travel along Coronation Drive, and also from Auchenflower Rail Station which is situated behind the hospital.
+The Wesley Hospital is accessible by bus routes which travel along Coronation Drive, and also from Auchenflower railway station which is situated behind the hospital.